Dedalus93/CryptoMiningInfo---Swift/README.md

 ## Contribute

-We would love you for the contribution to :
+We would love to thanks for the contribution to :
  - [SVProgressHUD](https://github.com/SVProgressHUD/SVProgressHUD)
  - [Reachability](https://github.com/ashleymills/Reachability.swift)
  - [Charts](https://github.com/ChartsOrg/Charts)